SmilingTornado/sfia_generator/README.md

 # sfia_generator
 **Important**

-If deploying publicly, please make sure to change the secret key found in `SFIAGenerator/settings/base.py`
+If deploying publicly, please make sure to set debug as false and change the secret key found in `SFIAGenerator/settings/base.py` or if using Docker, you should edit the debug and secret key settings in the docker.env file

 **To run without Docker:**